|

 of love's" funky album in 82.
 Alyson, a daughter of the

-background work as vocalist on several albums by the awesome
+some background work as vocalist on several albums by the

-name clearly showed what Petrus was looking for.
-He wanted a
+group.
+The name clearly showed what Petrus was looking for.

-classy and tasteful music presented in a luxurious package,
+He wanted a classy and tasteful music presented in a luxurious

 Production